Paul Joseph Cini: The hijacking

 Dohey brought the hijacker's demands to Flight Captain Vernon Ehman, who directed the aircraft, carrying 114 passengers and nine crew, to alter its course to Great Falls, Montana where Cini demanded CD$1.5 million as ransom be delivered.
 Unable to produce that amount of currency quickly, Air Canada gave him a package containing US$50,000, which he accepted, possibly unaware of the shortfall.
 Cini allowed the release of all the passengers, and most of the crew at Great Falls, before moving forward with his plan.
 Dohey, however, voluntarily remained onboard due to the calming effect she had on Cini.

 Cini ordered the plane to continue on to Phoenix, Arizona, but once in the air, the inebriated skyjacker quickly changed his mind and demanded the plane head back into Canada.
 Nearing Calgary, Cini put his escape plan into motion, readying the plane to allow his departure by parachute into the Alberta "wilderness", although they were over a rurally populated range and farmland at the time.
 The parachute, however, could not be deployed due to his inability to untie the knot in the twine he had used to secure it.
 Demanding something to cut through the bindings, a member of the flight crew, John Joseph Arpin, brought him a fire axe.
-When Cini absent mindedly put the shotgun down to use the axe, Pilot-in-Command Ehman jumped him and Arpin hit him in the head with the axe handle, which fractured his skull and rendered him unconscious.
+When Cini absent mindedly put the shotgun down to use the axe, Pilot-in-Command Ehman jumped him and Assistant Purser Philippe Bonny hit him in the head with the axe handle, which fractured his skull and rendered him unconscious.
 This act brought the hijacking to a swift close.

 Aftermath

 Cini was eventually arraigned on seven charges, four of which carried a maximum penalty of life imprisonment.
 In April 1972, Cini was convicted of all charges and sentenced to life imprisonment.
 He was, however, paroled after 10 years (in 1982).
 In December 1975, for actions taken during the flight, Flight Attendant Dohey was awarded the Cross of Valour for bravery; (Note: Dohey was the first living person, and to that date only the third overall, to receive the Canadian Cross of Valour, the country's highest award for bravery.)
-Flight Purser Arpin received the Canadian Star of Courage; and Captain Ehman received the Medal of Bravery.
-No other injuries were reported from the event—other than Cini's cracked skull—even though he had at one time accidentally discharged his shotgun during the hijacking.
+Flight Purser Arpin received the Canadian Star of Courage; Captain Ehman and Assistant Purser Bonny both received the Medal of Bravery No other injuries were reported from the event—other than Cini's cracked skull—even though he had at one time accidentally discharged his shotgun during the hijacking.